 During the night of October 26 to October 27, between the following metro stations:

 - LaSalle and Charlevoix

 You might hear a low humming noise, if your home is located near one of the ventilation stations.

-For the tests to obtain conclusive results, the métro must not be operating at the same time, as the movement of the trains would displace the air and distort the data.
+For the tests to obtain conclusive results, the métro must not be operating, as the movement of the trains would displace the air and distort the data.

 Mechanical ventilation stations serve three essential purposes:

 - Comfort ventilation: Regulates the ambient temperature for transit users by exchanging air between the métro system and outside.

 - Night-time ventilation: Supplies fresh air for night workers carrying out routine maintenance.

 - Emergency ventilation: In the event of an incident, allows for smoke control so that transit users can evacuate safely by the nearest métro station and emergency first responders can access the site with no obstructions.

 For more information, call 514-STM-INFO